 - Insurance companies require me to submit treatment plans and progress updates frequently, often every 4-6 sessions.
 This is usually done over the phone, and confidential personal and clinical information is usually required.
 I have absolutely no idea who is on the other end of those calls, what their qualifications are, or if they abide by a code of ethics which holds client confidentiality sacrosanct, as I do.
 In addition, that information goes into the insurance company’s database, and is theoretically available to anyone with the appropriate passwords.
 Therefore, my clients’ clinical information would be potentially unprotected.
 This makes me very uncomfortable.

 - Because I don’t take money from insurance companies, your confidential information can be found in one place and only one place…my locked file cabinet in my locked office.
 I am the only one with access to it, unless and until you authorize someone else.

 - If my treatment plans and your progress are deemed acceptable, the insurance company will authorize a few more visits within a certain time-frame, after which I have to go through the entire process again.

 - Insurance companies rarely if ever reimburse a therapist’s full fee, and often reimburse at a ridiculously low rate.
 It therefore becomes difficult for me to pay my bills or realize a profit.
 Imagine being expected to work on very important and complex projects for significantly less than your actual salary.

-Finally, insurance companies are often very late in paying benefits, sometimes holding checks for weeks or months.
-That would be like your employer sitting on your paychecks; how would feed your family & pay your bills?
+- Finally, insurance companies are often very late in paying benefits, sometimes holding checks for weeks or months.
+That would be like your employer sitting on your paychecks; how would you feed your family & pay your bills?